TinyTapeout/tinytapeout_www/content/guides/workshop/create-your-gds/_index.md

 title: 'Create the GDS'
 description: 'Create the GDS of your design with a GitHub action'
 weight: 40
+aliases:
+    - /guides/workshop/wokwi-to-gds
 ---

 This guide will walk you through the process of preparing your Wokwi design for submission using the Tiny Tapeout GitHub template.
-We’ll cover the necessary steps to convert your design into the ASIC files required for chip manufacturing and also view your files with the 3d viewer.
+We’ll cover the necessary steps to convert your design into the ASIC files required for chip manufacturing and also view your files with the 3D viewer.

 ## Prerequisites

 * Wokwi Project: the project must have been started from the [Tiny Tapeout Wokwi template](https://wokwi.com/projects/354858054593504257).
-* GitHub Account: If you don’t have a GitHub account, sign up for one from [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).
+* GitHub Account: If you don’t have a GitHub account, sign up for one [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

 ## Use the GitHub Template